saadtony/ChemPy/README.md

 ![](ChemE_logo.png)

 # chempy

-Introductory Python notes from the Chemical Engineering Department at the University of Utah
+This repository contains Python notebooks from the Chemical Engineering Department at the University of Utah.
+The purpose of these notebooks is to:

+1. aide in the transition of our department to using Python
+2. teach students the principles of programming using Python
+3. educate students in the art of computing and data analysis using Python

 ## Viewing the Notebooks in This Repository: